- School Life

 The issuing of FPNs will comply with the Code of Conduct and practise as determined by the Local Authority.
 We would recommend that all parents/carers familiarise themselves with the school Attendance Policy.

 How do I update my child's details including my contact details?

-If you would like to make changes to your’s or your child’s personal details, you can do this via Progresso.
+If you would like to make changes to your’s or your child’s personal details this can be done via the SIMS Parent App.

 How do I make payments for trips, food and other resources?

 The School uses an online payment system called SIMS Pay.
 On here you can pay the following:

 - Residential & Day Trips.
 Once consent has been given please allow 24-48 hours for the system to update